 Executing the script

-creates a cgm output file plot.000.cgm containing the plot in the directory which python is run and after the commands in plot.py are executed, the user in remains in interactive control of Warp via the open python interface.
-More commands can be entered or python can then be quit, as usual, by [ctrl-d] to terminate the run.
+creates a cgm output file plot.000.cgm containing the plot in the directory which python is run.
+Because of the "-i" option, after the commands in plot.py are executed, the Python prompt is given, allowing further operations.
+More commands can be entered or python can then be quit with [ctrl-d] to terminate the run.
 The file plot.000.cgm contains the x-y plot frame which can be viewed with a cgm viewer as explained in Basic Plotting.
-000 is an automatically generated output number which is incremented by one from the last value if the script is run successively.
+000 is an automatically generated output number which is incremented by one from the last value each time the script is run.

 The same simple x-y plot script plot.py described above in the subsection Interactive Runs can be executed non-interactively by:

-In this case the python process will terminate on execution of plot.py and subsequent Warp commands cannot be entered.
+In this case the python process will terminate after execution of plot.py.
 Such commands can be submitted in batch mode with the specific synatax depending on the operating system used.

 Below we functionally outline a basic 3D simulation script saved in a file, say script.py which can be created an modified with a standard text editor: